waydabber/BetterDisplay/README.md

 - Auto switch color profile for SDR and HDR modes. *
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access.
 - Create Picture in Picture window for any real display or virtual screen (dummy). *
-- Redirect your display's contents (real or virtual) to an other screen via streaming. *
+- Redirect your display's contents (real or virtual) to another screen via streaming. *
 - If you are using a big TV up close, use the bottom half of your TV as a wide screen display (off-center streaming). *
 - [Scale Sidecar resolutions and portrait SideCar support (via virtual screen streaming)](https://github.com/waydabber/BetterDisplay/wiki/Rotated-Sidecar). *
 - Better quality zooming (`System Preferences`»`Accessibility`»`Zoom`) or High Quality screenshots even on 1080p displays